Frozen Feature Augmentation for Few-Shot Image Classification

 \section{Finding the Optimal FroFA Setup}

-We focus our first investigations on an L/16 ViT pretrained on JFT-3B, \ie, our largest model and largest pure image classification pretraining dataset, followed by few-shot transfer learning on subsets of the ILSVRC-2012 training set, \ie, our largest few-shot transfer dataset.
-We will refer to this setup as \textit{our JFT-3B L/16 base setup}.
+We focus our first investigations on an L/16 model pretrained on JFT-3B, \ie, our largest model and largest image classification pretraining dataset, followed by few-shot learning on subsets of ILSVRC-2012 training set, \ie, our largest few-shot dataset.
+We will refer to this setup as \textit{our L/16 JFT-3B base setup}.